MSc Health Technology

 Graduate employment offers a broad range of opportunites in the healthcare sector, teaching and academia, with many going on to take PhDs in the sciences.

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

-Applicants should have an undergraduate degree in a relevant subject such as science, engineering, computer science or healthcare.
+You should have a minimum of a 2:2 in an undergraduate honours degrees in a relevant subject such as biosciences, life sciences, engineering, maths or computer science.

 For country specific entry requirements, please find your country on the Country Information pages.